RishbubS6/Goat-Group/hacks/pong.md

   // Simple AI: track ball Y and move paddle toward it (with small deadzone) updateAI() {
     if (!this.ball) return;
+    // Only track when the ball is on the AI's half (right side) const midX = Config.canvas.width / 2;
+    if (this.ball.position.x < midX) return;
     const centerY = this.paddleRight.position.y + this.paddleRight.height / 2;
     const diff = this.ball.position.y - centerY;
     const deadzone = 6;